awa03/Computer-Science-Notes/Spring2025/ModernPhilosphy/day2.md

 - Judgments from external senses are subject to error
   - Big building appears small from afar
   - Perhaps there is a faculty in me that produced perceptions
+- If I can think a thing and seperate it from it than it must be different substances
+  - even if body is intimately joined with the mind
+- a _substance_ is something that you can percieve independently of other things
+- A __Reality__ as a positive content
+  - heat is the "jiggling of the molecules"
+  - cold isnt a reality
+  - same for good and evil (good being infinite reality, bad being a "lack of good")
+  - hes talking about old news, covered by many people already
+- Everything is in motion always

 ### Descartes RECAP (Provided by him LOL)